 Google's mission is to "create a more helpful Google for you," said Rick Osterloh, Google's senior vice president for Devices and Services, at the Made by Google event in October 2019.
-One of the ways to further integration of services is to continuously improve its AI-powered Google Assistant, originally launched in 2016.
+One of the ways to further integration of services is to continuously improve its artificial intelligence (AI)-powered Google Assistant, originally launched in 2016.

 To help smartphone users, AI fans, and enterprise decision-makers understand the features of Google Assistant, and why it matters, we've put together the most important details and resources in this cheat sheet.
-This is a "living" article that will be updated and refreshed as new, relevant information becomes public.
+This article will be updated and refreshed as new, relevant information becomes public.

 - What is Google Assistant?
 Google Assistant is a conversational, voice-activated digital assistant created by Google that can perform actions on behalf of a user and provide contextual information.